Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for both parameters, and the description adds no additional meaning beyond the schema definitions.
-The baseline score applies.
+Schema coverage is 100%, and the description adds no additional meaning beyond what the schema already provides for both parameters.
+The description simply restates the version option.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.